Prometheus-X-association/release-guidelines/interoperability-testing.md

 A well-documented set of success metrics that provide clear and measurable criteria for evaluating the interoperability between Component A and Component B. These metrics ensure that the components not only interact but do so in a way that meets or exceeds the desired levels of performance, reliability, and user satisfaction.

 **Process**
-- Workshop - 1 hour between component leaders and stakeholders
+- Asynchronous communication between component leads and stakeholders.

 ### Running Interoperability Tests